Rapptz/discord.py/docs/migrating.rst

 - :meth:`Permissions.stage_moderator` now includes the :attr:`Permissions.manage_channels` permission and the :attr:`Permissions.request_to_speak` permission is no longer included.

+- :attr:`File.filename` will no longer be ``None``, in situations where previously this was the case the filename is set to `'untitled'`.

 .. _migrating_2_0_commands:

 Command Extension Changes